 - The pressure vessel has been manufactured while adhering to ASME (CRN, PED / CE) regulations.

 - Only high grade metals and materials can be utilized for vessel fabrication.
 MTR’s (material test reports) are required for all pressure vessel fabrication.

 - Certified welders, who work according to ASME’s welding guidelines must be used to fabricate the pressure vessel.

 - Testing and Non Destructive Examination (NDE) must be performed by a certified ASME inspector.
 BEPeterson maintains ASME approval for U, UM and S stamped pressure vessels.

 - Once fabricated the pressure vessel will be stamped with the designated certification mark of either U, UM or S.

 - All required documentation is sent to the National Board, kept at BEPeterson and provided to the customer.

 Q. How are BEPeterson pressure vessels safe to use?

 A. BEPeterson produces ASME as well as non-code pressure vessels and tanks.
-All ASME pressure vessels adhere to Section VIII, Division 1 of the Boiler and Pressure Vessel Code (BPVC).
+All ASME pressure vessels adhere to Section VIII of the Boiler and Pressure Vessel Code (BPVC).
 We hold all quality certifications including ISO 9001, ASME & TUV (CRN, PED / CE are available on request).
 Our vessels are designed and precision engineered using high grade, superior materials.
 Examples include stainless steel, carbon steel, and high alloy materials, such as 304 and 316 series SS, 2205 & 2507 Duplex SS, and Hastelloy alloys.
 Certified welders and engineers work on the vessel during all stages of the construction process.